-The Council does not currently hold any investments that are subject to fluctuations in market value, such as gilts and CDs.
-However, advice from the Council's treasury management advisers indicates that greater returns could be achieved by investment in products such as gilts and callable deposits (CDs) at a level of risk to the security of capital that is in line with the Council's risk appetite, so long as the investments are undertaken and managed within clear defined parameters.
+The Council may obtain benefits in, such as increased returns or greater counterparty diversity, by investment in products that are subject to fluctuations in market value where these are entered into at a level of risk to the security of capital that is in line with the Council's risk appetite.
+In order to achieve this any such investments must be undertaken and managed within clear defined parameters.